techthinking-io/flowbdd/flowbdd-test-utils/README.md

 Purpose:
-* To work with smart-bdd
+* To work with flowbdd
 * Consistent
 * Fluent
 * Provide default values